Chironi/api-demo/README.md

   --form N=100
 ```
 Endpoint that creates two deadlocked threads.
 The threads run an arbitrary job which runs for
-the input timeout in ms.
+the input timeout in ms. Please note the logging output for this occurrence.
+You can use the
+other endpoint below for verifying the threads are indeed deadlocked.
 ```
 curl --request POST \
   --url http://localhost:8080/deadlock-threads \